SharfarazMahmood/e_store/README.md

-# MyStore
+# E_Store

-MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+E_Store is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

 #### Project features